 Who is Tango Con*Fusión?

-Tango Con*Fusión (TCF) is a group of nine women exploring the idiom of Argentine Tango beyond its traditional boundaries.
+Tango Con*Fusión (TCF) is a group of eight women exploring the idiom of Argentine Tango beyond its traditional boundaries.
 As professional performers and teachers of Argentine Tango, with varied backgrounds in contemporary and classical dance, they create a fusion of genres within their choreography.

 For this story I spoke with co-Directors and main choreographers, Debbie Goodwin and Christy Cote.
 Each have devoted themselves to growing the tango and dance community in the San Francisco Bay Area and beyond for over 20 years.

 The artists of Tango Con*Fusión include Carolina Rozensztroch, Pier Voulkos, Debbie Goodwin, Christy Coté, Rose Vierling, Mira Barakat, Mila Salazar and Jasmine Worrell.

 Past group members who have helped to make TCF what it is today include Mariana Ancarola, Chelsea Eng, Michelle Gorre, Charity Lebron and Erin Malley

 The story of Tango Con*Fusión begins in 2004, after they had taken a private workshop with famed German dancer/instructor Brigitta Winkler.
 Brigitta is a Tango legend, famous for being among the first to integrate training of body awareness and body work in her teaching.